 Informed Choice & Protocols

-The College of Midwives of Ontario Informed Choice standard describes informed choice as “a collaborative information exchange between a midwife and her client that supports client decision-making.”
+Though rescinded, the College of Midwives of Ontario Informed Choice standard provides a useful definition of informed choice, describing it as “a collaborative information exchange between a midwife and her client that supports client decision-making.”
 These discussions incorporate potential benefits, risks, and alternatives, information about midwifery scope and standards, community standards, evidence, and identification of the midwife's bias.
 Both clinical practice guidelines (CPGs) and protocols contain information that the midwife shares to enable informed choice.

 - Checklists can be a useful tool to ensure that all informed choice topics are discussed with the client, especially in shared-care models.
 It is important to have protocols that address the items on the checklist.
 For example, if the checklist provides a space to indicate that the midwife has discussed choice of birth place with the client, a protocol can elaborate the information that is routinely shared during the discussion.
 When developing checklists, midwives should assess the advantages and some potential pitfalls of using checklists to document informed choice.